AbhinavMir/Blockchain/task.md

+## Week 0

+1. Introduce yourselves!
+2. Fork and watch this repo.
+3. Familiarize yourself with Github issues, please raise all queries either in Whatsapp group or in Issues.

 ## Week 1

 Submit a PDF of the following questions, answered in 4-5 lines.
 Although, there is no minimum or maximum limit. <b>There is NO grading</b>, So do not complete it for the sake of completing it.
 Plagarism is unacceptable.
 If you believe you cannot answer a question: Google it, and answer to the best of your understanding.